Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 This section of the guide will take you through the options available for configuring employees under the GRIA Managed Template.

-To utilise the GRIA Managed Template in your account you will first need to enable the Managed Template in your account.
-To do this go to Compliance > Award Template > Apply Template:
+Firstly you will need to enable the GRIA Managed Template in your account.
+To do this go to Time & Attendance > Compliance > Award Template > Apply Template:

 Once the award template has been enabled you have the option to add staff to the award via the + Add Staff to Award button or via the below outlined process.